-To make failure an option for your team:
+To make failure less threatening for your team:

 - Avoid the blame game.
-Make it clear that you’re in it together.
+Teams work better when people know you’re all in it together.

 Many leaders focus on their team so much, that they forget about everyone else.
-It’s important to observe how your team works with others.
+But it’s important to observe how your team works with others.

 Let’s look at a simple example.

-You think your team spends too much time creating a report every month.
-You want to streamline the process, and you tell your team members to simplify the report.
+You feel like your team spends too much time doing reporting every month.
+You want to streamline the process, and you ask your team members to simplify their reporting.

 To align your stakeholders:

-- Organise regular catchups with key people and let them know what you are trying to achieve.
+- Organise regular meetings with key people to keep them briefed about what you are trying to achieve.

 - Let them know the part that you would like them to play in helping you improve the team.

-- Then, let them know what’s in it for them.
+- Then, let them know what’s in it for them – that is, why they should support you.
 This is important to gain buy-in!

 Supportive leadership is more than focusing on your team.
-It’s also about yourself and the world around you.
+It’s also about taking care of yourself and understanding the needs of the people around you.